 - Leave it on for 10 minutes and rinse with an antiseptic mouthwash.

 A cold compress is one of the first things you have to do while suffering from tooth pain.
 The coolness numbs the nerves carrying pain signals.
 It also reduce inflammation of the gums and face.

 - Warp some ice cubes in a clean cloth.

 - Place it outside the mouth on the infected area.

 - Leave it on for 10 – 15 minutes.

 Note: Instead of ice compress, use a frozen bag of vegetables or a cold water bottle.

 As per a study, it confirmed that turmeric is very helpful for treating gingivitis.
-As per Indian Journal of Dental Research, it is effective in treating most of them including tooth abscess by reducing swelling, pain and killing bacteria.
-(14, 15)
+As per Indian Journal of Dental Research, it is effective in treating most of them including tooth infection by reducing swelling pain and bacteria.
+(12, 13)